realistic-security/velociraptor_artifacts/README.md

 ![Realistic Security](./docs/images/stand-logo-400x160.png)

 Welcome to  velociraptor_artifacts repository!
 We made these tools to help with incidents.
 This collection is a set of carefully developed artifacts designed to improve digital forensics and incident response procedures by extracting important evidence data.
-Our team recognized the need for specific artifacts that does not exist on[Velociraptor tool](https://github.com/Velocidex/velociraptor) and we developed this collection,  It's our way of trying to fill a gap and make things a bit easier for everyone.
+Our team recognized the need for specific artifacts that does not exist on [Velociraptor tool](https://github.com/Velocidex/velociraptor) and we developed this collection,  It's our way of trying to fill a gap and make things a bit easier for everyone.

 ## Features